BerardinoB/MomentumHealth/README.md

-# MomentumHealth
-Challenge for MomentumHealth
+# Challenge
+**Task Description:** Using FashionMNIST, devise a pipeline that allows the classification of the 10 clothes classes, without using any labels or only a portion of them (up to 10%).
+Be specific in explaining which particular SSL methods you used, as well as the transformations applied with regard to the downstream task.
+As far as possible, try using PyTorch lightning or PyTorch for that purpose.

+Deliverable
+The final output should be a GitHub repository containing:
+- The complete code
+- A README.md file explaining how to install, run and visualize results

+The assignment shouldn’t take more than 8 hours to complete.

 This repository trains a Self Supervised Learning (SSL) model to classify [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist/tree/master?tab=readme-ov-file) dataset into 10 different classes using only up to 10% of the label data.
-In the following a visualization of the data:
+In the following, a visualization of the data:

 ![alt text](https://github.com/BerardinoB/MomentumHealth/blob/main/Images/fashionMNIST.png)